-Easily one of the greatest saxophonists of all time, Kenny G will not only be remembered for having sold over 75 million copies worldwide, but also for having diversified himself across many disciplines of entertainment.
-In addition to producing his many multi-platinum solo albums, Kenny has also collaborated on soundtracks for films like “The Bodyguard” and “Pretty Woman,” and accepted cameos in big pop culture productions such as Katy Perry’s “Last Friday Night” music video.
+Easily one of the greatest saxophonists of all time, Kenny G will not only be remembered for having sold over 75 million copies worldwide but also for having diversified himself across many disciplines of entertainment.
+In addition to producing his many multiplatinum solo albums, Kenny G has also collaborated on soundtracks for films like "The Bodyguard" and "Pretty Woman" and accepted cameos in big pop culture productions such as Katy Perry's "Last Friday Night" music video.

 1957: Hans Zimmer

-Composer Hans Zimmer became a minor rockstar in his native Germany before transitioning into the advertising world.
-Throughout the '80s he scored a number of films before his big breakout with “Rain Man.”
-After that, Zimmer began scoring high volumes of films each year and continues to this day, including the upcoming live-action “Lion King” remake and the latest film in the “X-Men” franchise.
+Composer Hans Zimmer became a minor rock star in his native Germany before transitioning into the advertising world.
+Throughout the '80s, he scored numerous films before his big breakout with "Rain Man."
+After that, Zimmer began scoring high volumes of films each year and continues to this day, including the live-action "Lion King" remake and "X-Men: Dark Phoenix."

 1958: Michael Jackson

-The King of Pop got his start in Gary, Ind., as part of his family pop group The Jackson 5.
-After going solo, Jackson dominated the charts with songs like "Beat It" and "Bad" that were adored by the entire planet.
-As Jackson dealt with scandals, he his behavior became more reclusive and eccentric.
+The King of Pop got his start in Gary, Indiana, as part of his family pop group The Jackson 5.
+After going solo, Jackson dominated the charts with songs like "Beat It" and "Bad," which were adored worldwide.
+As Jackson dealt with scandals, however, his behavior became more reclusive and eccentric.
 Just before launching a comeback tour, he succumbed to a fatal combination of drugs at 50.

 1961: Boy George

-This karma chameleon started life in London as George O’Dowd, eventually finding his way into England’s “blue-eyed soul” movement as the lead singer of Culture Club.
-That group's hit “Do You Really Want to Hurt Me?” went to #1 in countries around the globe—and Boy George, along with his signature genderless style, has been riding the wave ever since.
+This karma chameleon started life in London as George O'Dowd, eventually finding his way into England's blue-eyed soul movement as the lead singer of Culture Club.
+The group's hit "Do You Really Want to Hurt Me?" went to #1 in countries around the globe—and Boy George, along with his signature genderless style, has been riding the wave ever since.

 1962: Axl Rose

-Axl Rose welcomed everyone to the jungle as the lead singer of Guns N’ Roses and has been named as one of the 100 Greatest Singers of All Time.
+Axl Rose welcomed everyone to the jungle as the lead singer of Guns N' Roses and has been named as one of the 100 Greatest Singers of All Time.
 The Indiana troublemaker made his way out to Los Angeles in the early 1980s and landed in the middle of the hard rock explosion.
-As Guns N’ Roses climbed up the charts, Rose earned a reputation as one of the bad boys of rock-and-roll, a distinction that survives today.
+As Guns N' Roses climbed the charts, Rose earned a reputation as one of the bad boys of rock 'n' roll, a distinction that survives today.

 1963: George Michael

-One of the founders of seminal gangster rap group N.W.A., Eric Wright grew up on the streets of Compton.
-He went from being a drug dealer to multi-platinum artist as N.W.A. exploded onto the scene.
-Less than a decade after his career began, N.W.A. had disbanded and Eazy-E fell prey to complications from AIDS.
+One of the founders of seminal gangster rap group N.W.A., Eric Wright grew up on the streets of Compton, California.
+He went from being a drug dealer to a multiplatinum artist as N.W.A. exploded onto the scene.
+Less than a decade after his career began, N.W.A. had disbanded, and Eazy-E fell prey to complications from AIDS.
 He was just 30.

 1965: Dr. Dre

-While Eazy-E’s story tragically ended, fellow N.W.A. member Dr. Dre’s tale is still being told.
-Compton gave birth to Dre as Andre Young.
-He first made his name as the group’s DJ—but as a solo artist and the creator of Death Row Records, Dr. Dre took gangster rap mainstream.
+While Eazy-E's story tragically ended, fellow N.W.A. member Dr. Dre's tale is still being told.
+California gave birth to Dre as Andre Young.
+He first made his name as the group's DJ—but as a solo artist and the creator of Death Row Records, Dr. Dre took gangster rap mainstream.
 As the CEO of Aftermath Records, Dre launched the career of Eminem.
-After that, he started a small headphone company called Beats by Dre that eventually sold to Apple for $3 billion.
+After that, he started an audio brand called Beats by Dre, which eventually sold to Apple for $3 billion.

 1966: Janet Jackson

-Janet is the youngest member of the infamous Jackson family, and started her career performing with her siblings as part of the family’s TV variety show, “The Jacksons.”
+Janet Jackson is the youngest member of the famous Jackson family and started her career performing with her siblings as part of the family's TV variety show, "The Jacksons."
 She went off on her own and found enormous success as a solo singer and dancer, earning 10 #1 Billboard hits, five Grammys, and an Academy Award nomination.

 1967: Kurt Cobain